-Former Councilman Lawrence Seabrook, known colloquially as "Cash and Carry Larry,"32 was charged with a litany of abuses dating back to at least 2003 in a mammoth 66-page, 13-count federal indictment in February 2010.33 Seabrook, who was re-elected in 2009 with an overwhelming 90.3% of the vote, accepted \$16,542 in tax-financed funds from the CFB.34
+Former Councilman Lawrence Seabrook, known colloquially as "Cash and Carry Larry," was charged with a litany of abuses dating back to at least 2003 in a mammoth 66-page, 13-count federal indictment in February 2010.
+Seabrook, who was re-elected in 2009 with an overwhelming 90.3% of the vote, accepted \$16,542 in tax-financed funds from the CFB 38

-Among other crimes, Seabrook was convicted of accepting bribes, extorting money, and other questionable behavior that netted him approximately \$200,000 in "illegal rent, expenses and payoffs", including extorting a Bronx boiler company executive who collected a \$283,000 Yankee Stadium contract with Seabrook's alleged assistance.35 Seabrook was convicted on nine of twelve counts and was sentenced to five years in prison on January 8, 2013.36
+Among other crimes, like former D.C.
+Councilmember Michael A. Brown, Seabrook was convicted of accepting bribes, extorting money, and other questionable behavior that netted him approximately \$200,000 in "illegal rent, expenses and payoffs," including extorting a Bronx boiler company executive who collected a \$283,000 Yankee Stadium contract with Seabrook's alleged assistance.
+39 Seabrook was convicted on nine of twelve counts and was sentenced to five years in prison on January 8, 2013.
+40 As before, the city's matching funds program did nothing to prevent Seabrook's bribery schemes.